dimitymiller/openset_detection/README.md

 ```

 ## Datasets
+Our experiments build off PASCAL VOC, COCO, and the iCubWorld Transformations datasets.
 These datasets should be available in the `datasets/data/` folder inside this repository.

+### PASCAL VOC and VOC-OS
+Pascal VOC data can be downloaded from [here](http://host.robots.ox.ac.uk/pascal/VOC/).
+The VOC2007 training/validation data, VOC2007 annotated test data, and VOC2012 training/validation data should be downloaded.
+The data should be in the following format:
+ .
+    └── datasets
+        └── data
+            └── VOCdevkit
+                 ├── VOC2007
+                 |    ├── Annotations
+                 |    ├── ImageSets
+                 |    ├── JPEGImages
+                 |    └── ...
+                 └── VOC2012
+                      ├── Annotations
+                      ├── ImageSets
+                      ├── JPEGImages
+                      └── ...

+### Setting up VOC-OS and COCO-OS